moonpiedumplings/moonpiedumplings.github.io/blog/hypervisors/notindex.md

 I use virt-manager, which is a GUI frontend to libvirt. the core benefit of libvirt as opposed to alternatives, is performance.

 KVM is a type 1 hypervisor, as opposed to VMware Workstation/Player, or VirtualBox, which are both type 2.
+Type 1 hypervisors